Magnet photography is the best photo booth alternative in 2019 currently taking the USA event industry by storm.

 Do you like the team?
 Do you think they will be able to mingle and engage well with your guests? 💃🕺👨👩👦👦 Do you have special requirements for your event?
 Do you need the photographer to communicate in a specific language?
 Etc.

-This is just the tip of the iceberg about magnet photography – leave a comment if you want me to write more.
+This is just the tip of the iceberg about magnet photography – leave a comment if you want us to write more.
+Know someone who is planning an event and looking for a unique idea?
+Share this article with them.